Mufzala/problem1/README.md

 # problem1
-this is simple problem for python practice
+This is simple problem for python practice